Skip to main content

 • Both legs settle or neither does.
 The atomicity gate on the coordinator chain verifies all locks before dispatching any releases.

 • Independent deposits.
-Neither party locks first.
-Both deposit independently to their local escrow.
+Neither party deposits first.
+Both deposit independently to their local escrow using their deposit secret.
 This eliminates the “who goes first” problem.

 • Permissionless timeout.
 If either deposit fails or the deadline passes, anyone can trigger timeout.
 Deposits are returned on all chains.